 - 1/2 - 1 teaspoon Granulated garlic

 - 1/3 cup cognac or brandy

-- 2 teaspoons fresh chopped tarragon or thyme if you can't get tarragon
+- 2 teaspoons fresh chopped thyme or tarragon

 - Tie the tenderloin with kitchen twine at about 1″ intervals to help maintain it’s shape and roast evenly.
 Liberally sprinkle all sides with kosher salt, pepper and if using, granulated garlic.
 Rub with olive oil.

 - Pre-heat oven to 400 degrees.
 Cover a rimmed baking sheet with foil, top with a wire rack and set aside.

 - Place a heavy skillet or fry pan over medium-high heat.
 When the pan is very hot, place the beef in the pan and sear on all sides, turning when a nice brown crust forms.
 After sides are seared, turn briefly on the ends to sear them as well.
 Place beef on the wire rack and set the pan aside.
 DO NOT WASH IT.

 - Place seared beef on the wire rack in the oven and roast until the beef reaches an internal temperature of 120-125 degrees for rare or 130-135 for medium-rare and 140-145 for medium with a digital thermometer.
 Test at about 18-20 minutes and roast longer if needed.
 When I do a 1 1/2 pound piece in my convection oven it takes about 18 minutes.
 Timing will depend on how long you sear the meat, your oven, etc.